Towelie/linux-ai-host-anomaly/README.md

 ---

-## Intended use cases

-- Incident response triage
-- Threat hunting
-- Suspicious host validation
-- Cloud and ephemeral host inspection
-- Developer workstation and WSL abuse detection
+## What this tool is not

+- Not a vulnerability scanner
+- Not a compliance or policy tool
+- Not an EDR replacement
+- Not a fleet monitoring solution

+HostTriageAI is intentionally **narrow and focused**.

 ---

 ## Philosophy

-> **Do not collect everything.
-Collect what attackers cannot hide.**
+> **Collect what attackers cannot easily hide.

-HostTriageAI is designed to surface **meaningful deviations** and **high-confidence threat signals** without drowning analysts in noise.
+> Analyze for meaning, not volume.**

+HostTriageAI exists to help responders make **better decisions faster**, not to replace deep forensic workflows.